Celebrating Seniors - Angie Dickinson Turns 85, Part 2

 The TV thriller One Shoe Makes It Murder (1982) was Angie Dickinson’s third and last movie with co-star Robert Mitchum, over 27 years of her career.
 Both Robert Mitchum and Dickinson had previously been in 1955’s Man With The Gun, and the western romance Young Billy Young (1969).

-Stillwatch (1987), the TV horror movie co-starring Lynda Carter, reunited Dickinson with Don Murray and Stuart Whitman, another co-star of Dickinson's from an episode of Bob Hope Presents the Chrysler Theatre in the 1960's.
-Stillwatch was Angie Dickinson's second movie with actor Don Murray; they had both appeared in A Touch of Scandal (1984), her second movie with Tom Skerritt (Tom Skeritt and Dickinson had also worked together before, in 1974's Big Bad Mama).
+Stillwatch (1987), the TV horror movie co-starring Lynda Carter, reunited Dickinson with Don Murray and Stuart Whitman, another co-star of Dickinson’s from an episode of Bob Hope Presents the Chrysler Theatre in the 1960’s.
+Stillwatch was Angie Dickinson’s second movie with actor Don Murray; they had both appeared in A Touch of Scandal (1984), which was also her second movie with Tom Skerritt (Tom Skeritt and Dickinson had co-starred in 1974’s Big Bad Mama).